database-guardian/database-guardian/README.md

 .\SQLServer_Recommendations.ps1 -InputFile "servers.txt" -WindowsAuth
 ```

 6. Output Folder will contain 2 files ServerRecommendations and DetailedAnalysis.
-Attached the Sample Outputs.
+Please see the Sample Outputs to understand how the output looks like.

 Need help?
 Contact [email](kedaryarlapati@gmail.com)